FredrikVullum/SteamConnectionInfo/README.md

 Add functionality to close P2P session based on player latency and/or country

-Add functionality to save all players you have played with and save them in a file
+Add functionality to save all players you have played with in a file